Barbara Ringer: Work on 1976 Copyright Act

 Within a few years of joining the Copyright Office, Ringer sought to update the 1909 Copyright Act.
 Ringer wrote and spoke about how copyright laws should be updated to reflect new technologies, including television, commercial radio, and copy machines.
 Ringer made many key contributions over the 1976 Copyright Act's 21 years of development, including negotiating with stakeholders and lobbying Congress to fuel interest in updating copyright law.

 She described the resulting legislation as a completely new copyright statute, intended to deal with a whole range of problems undreamed of by the drafters of the 1909 Act.
 Even more important, the new statute makes a number of fundamental changes in the American copyright system, including some so profound that they may mark a shift in direction for the very philosophy of copyright itself.

 Major copyright law changes in the 1976 Act included expanding the term of copyright protection from 28 years to life of the author plus 50 years and codifying the fair use doctrine.
 The inclusion of dual gender pronouns throughout the Copyright Act was also done at Ringer's insistence.

 In 1977, Ringer was awarded the President's Award for Distinguished Federal Civilian Service for her role in the passage of the 1976 Copyright Act.
 Ringer later drafted the Copyright Renewal Act of 1992, which repealed termination and provided for automatic renewal for works copyrighted between 1964 and 1997.
-The US Copyright Office also established the Barbara Ringer Copyright Honors Program, which allows young attorneys to work on copyright law and policy issues within the government.
+The US Copyright Office also established the Barbara Ringer Copyright Honors Program, which allows junior attorneys to work on copyright law and policy issues within the government.

 Ringer later acknowledged the inadequacies of her legislation, calling it "a good 1950 copyright law."
 She advocated that the public interest in copyright "should be to provide the widest possible access to information of all kinds."
 Ringer collaborated with copyright attorneys, academics, librarians, content creators, and members of the judiciary to draft the Copyright Reform Act of 1993, but it was not enacted.